SpencerTinnin/e621dl/README.md

 ```

 Only posts that are actually downloaded will generate text.
 Every skipped or duplicated will not generate anything.

+Note that if e621dl started with double click, its windows closes by itself on exit.
+This is mostly because of some coding shortcuts and because it would be hard to automate it otherwise.
+If you want for windows to continue after all downloads, you can use `e621_noclose.bat` in Windows, or run it from console directly on any OS.

+# Cloudflare Recaptcha

+If for some reason Cloudflare thinks your IP is potentially DDOS'ing you, use this instruction to solve a captcha: [Cloudflare solution](Cloudflare.md)

 # Automation of **e621dl**